cscott/texvcjs/README.md

 about the problem can be found in the `details` field of the result, which is a string.

+### Low-level API

+The low level parser, abstract syntax tree (AST), and renderer are also exported from the module.
+This allows you to define more interesting queries on the input source.
+An example can be found in `test/lowlevel.js` which tests for the presence of a specific TeX function in the input.

 ## License

 Copyright (c) 2014 C. Scott Ananian